jaywt/GEOSC413_Fall2018/online_data_repository_091118.md

 ## Hydroclient
 The link to this database is [http://data.cuahsi.org](http://data.cuahsi.org)

 Today's lecture is suppose to be a hands-on session.
-Please follow the handout and walk yourself through a quick demo.
+Please follow the handout and walk yourself through a quick demo: investigating a potential spill in Black Moshannon Creek.